-I. Consent: Consent is an affirmative, informed, and conscious decision to willingly engage in mutually acceptable sexual activity.
+A. Affirmative Consent: Affirmative consent is affirmative, informed, and conscious decision to willingly engage in mutually acceptable sexual activity.
 Consent requires a clear affirmative act or statement by each participant to each sexual act in a sexual interaction.
 Consent demonstrates that the conduct in question is welcome or wanted.
 Relying solely on non-verbal communication can lead to miscommunication about one's intent.
 Confusion or ambiguity may arise at any time during a sexual interaction.
 Therefore, it is essential that each participant makes clear his or her willingness to continue at each progression of the sexual interaction.
+This definition of consent does not vary based upon an individual's sex, sexual orientation, gender identity, or gender expression.